-What kid doesn’t love a catapult.
-So we came up with the idea for a Christmas STEM activity simple catapult modeled after our first simple catapult.
+What kid doesn’t love a catapult!
+So we came up with the idea for a Christmas catapult modeled after our first simple catapult.
 You only need a couple things which you might already have lying around.
 Of course if you want a Christmas themed catapult, grab some red and green popsicle sticks to get started!
-Learn about simple machines too.
-Join us for the 25 Days of Christmas STEM Countdown this season.
+Learn about simple machines too!
+Join us for the 25 Days to Christmas STEM Countdown this season.

 SIMPLE CATAPULT PHYSICS

 - Learn about a fulcrum point.
 The point that doesn’t move.